Your Guide to a Successful Financial Audit

 Obtain sufficient information regarding the preparation of footnote disclosures, which explain important financial aspects to auditors.
 They may include accounting estimates such as the depreciation method used, pending litigation, contingencies and commitments, confusing transactions, and other aspects relevant to the statements.

-When you assign items to employees, give them enough time to review and to rectify any errors they may identify.
-If possible, start with the most difficult, time-consuming and complex data.
+Once you know exactly what the auditors require, assign each item from the list of work papers, schedules, and statements to a person to review and give them a due date.
+When you assign items to employees, give them enough time to review and rectify any errors they may identify.
+If possible, start with the most difficult, time-consuming, and complex data.
 No matter what, all financial statements, schedules, and work papers must be made available for audit on or before the audit date.

 Step 8: Conduct a Self-Review